learn-co-curriculum/react-hooks-use-effect/README.md

 Update the `useEffect` function in `App` as above and try running the code again.
 Now, the side effect will only run when the `count` variable changes.
-We won't see any console messages from `useEffect` when typing in the input &mdash;
-we'll only see them when clicking the button!
+We won't see any console messages from `useEffect` when typing in the input — we'll only see them when clicking the button!

 We can also pass in an _empty_ array of dependencies as a second argument, like